-Retrofit or redevelop neighborhood centers using the "neighborhood center" concept discussed earlier in this
+Retrofit or redevelop neighborhood centers using the "neighborhood commercial centers" concept discussed earlier in this Element.

-Element.
 Areas that are not designated as "neighborhood centers" are encouraged to provide commercial uses with active uses such as entries, lobbies, seating areas or retail along the street.
-See Figure LU-1 for residential densities and criteria.
+See Figure LU-2 for residential densities and criteria.

-Policy LU-26.2: Building and Site Design
+POLICY LU-26.2: BUILDING AND SITE DESIGN